nautobot/nautobot/nautobot/docs/models/dcim/device.md

 Device names must be unique within a site, unless the device has been assigned to a tenant.
 Devices may also be unnamed.

 When a device has one or more interfaces with IP addresses assigned, a primary IP for the device can be designated, for both IPv4 and IPv6.

+For Devices forming a group (Failover, Load-Sharing, Redundacy or similar) refer to [Device Redundancy Groups](deviceredundancygroups.md) model documentation.